- Airservices 2014 environmental assessment of the ILS flight path, including assumptions and forecast noise levels

 Why is a Post Implementation Review Required?

-The Gold Coast Airport ILS Major Development Plan was approved by the Minister for Infrastructure on 19 January 2016.
-The Minister's approval included a requirement that Airservices conduct a PIR of our environmental assessment of the ILS flight paths, within 12 to 18 months of ILS commissioning.
+In 2015, Airservices referred to the Minister for Environment in relation to the Gold Coast Instrument Landing System Procedures for Arrivals.
+The Minister's advice included a requirement that Airservices to give consideration to a PIR of our environmental assessment of the ILS flight paths, within 12 to 18 months of ILS commissioning.

 In March 2017, an Administrative Appeals Tribunal (AAT) ruling placed conditions on the use of the ILS.
 As part of this ruling Airservices was required to design noise abatement procedures (NAPs) for ILS arrival procedures.